polinaSharabarina/juice-docs/docs/juice/intro.md

 ## What is Juice?

-Juice is GPU-over-IP: deployable GPUaaS software that allows GPUs to be pooled, shared, and remotely over a standard TCP/IP network.
+Juice is GPU-over-IP: deployable GPUaaS software that allows GPUs to be pooled, shared, and used remotely over a standard TCP/IP network.

 No modifications are necessary to application software - client applications are unaware that the physical GPU is remote.
 Juice software runs on physical machines, VMs, and containers on both Linux and Windows.
 The only hard requirements are physical GPUs to serve capacity into pools, and standard network connectivity.